enjoyear/spark-streaming/spark-k8s/readme.md

 kubectl get pvc

 # Deploy the History Server
+# This can be used to deploy the changes for a Deployment.
+In this case, K8S will roll out a new pod with the updated configuration,
+# then terminates the old pod once the new one is ready.
+# 1. New ReplicaSet created with updated pod template (hash: 77fbcdcc8b)
+# 2. New ReplicaSet scales up to desired replicas (1)
+# 3. Old ReplicaSet scales down to 0 (hash: 7ddd8f65f4)
+# 4. Old ReplicaSet kept for rollback capability
+# 5. After 10(default) updates, oldest ReplicaSet deleted automatically
+kubectl apply -f ./spark-k8s/spark-history-server.yaml
+# Check rollout status
+kubectl rollout status deployment/spark-history-server
+# Some changes (like environment variables) trigger automatic rollout, but others might not.
+To force a restart:
+kubectl rollout restart deployment/spark-history-server

+# Kubernetes keeps old ReplicaSets (with 0 replicas) to enable quick rollbacks if the new version has issues.
+# By default, Kubernetes keeps the last 10 revisions.
+This is controlled by `revisionHistoryLimit`
+# Show deployment historical rollout versions
+kubectl rollout history deployment/spark-history-server
+# Rollback to previous version
+kubectl rollout undo deployment/spark-history-server # Can be used to `undo an undo`.
+Without --to-revision always goes to the previous revision.
+# Rollback to specific revision
+kubectl rollout undo deployment/spark-history-server --to-revision=1

-kubectl apply -f ./spark-k8s/spark-history-server.yaml kubectl get pods -l app=spark-history-server
+kubectl get pods -l app=spark-history-server

 # Check the spark history files